SaikrishnaReddy1919/SaikrishnaReddy1919/README.md

 ## Hi there 👋

-I am **Saikrishna Reddy**, an experienced **full-stack engineer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Angular, NodeJS, MongoDB, Mean Stack, REST API’s, PostgreSQL, GraphQl, Ethereum, Solidity, Rust, etc.**.
+Greetings!
+I'm **Saikrishna Reddy**, an accomplished **Full-Stack Engineer** with a proven track record in the information technology and services sector.
+My expertise spans across multiple technologies, encompassing React JS, Angular, NodeJS, MongoDB, AWS, REST API’s, PostgreSQL, GraphQl, Ethereum, Solidity, Rust, and more.
+With a history of successful contributions to various projects, I take pride in delivering top-notch solutions and leveraging my skills to achieve remarkable results.
 For more info, Vist my **[Blog](https://saikrishnareddy.vercel.app/)